IBT-FMI/COSplay/documentation/pyboard.rst

 Library path
 ------------

-If one copies sequences to the board mamually, the path to the directory containing the sequences can be spcified in ``library_path``.
+If one copies sequences to the board manually, the path to the directory containing the sequences can be spcified in ``library_path``.

 Accuracy
 --------